 Negotiate with suppliers

 Negotiating costs and terms with your suppliers can help decrease your expenses, increasing profits.
-For advice about how and when to approach your suppliers, read 7 Tips for Negotiating the Best Deal With Your Suppliers from the QuickBooks resource center.
+For advice about how and when to approach your suppliers, read How To Negotiate With Lenders and Suppliers During COVID-19 from the SmartBiz Loans Learning Center.

 Going radio silent when you’re not paying your debts is a bad idea.
 Reach out to creditors and lenders to discuss a lower interest rate or an extended payment period.
 If you’re having trouble with a bank loan, you may be able to negotiate more favorable terms or rates.
 This strategy will work best if you haven’t made late payments and your business financials are solid.
 For credit cards, you can consolidate and transfer balances to lower interest cards.
 If you’re going that route, keep an eye on the date that a special offer ends so you’re not surprised by an interest rate spike.